runtimeverification/proof-checker/README.md

 For managing Python dependencies, we use [poetry](https://python-poetry.org/).
 You can install it by following the instructions [here](https://python-poetry.org/docs/#installation).

-The rest can be installed with `make build` command.
+Everything except the K framework can be installed with `make build` command.

+Install the K framework with `make install-k`.

 Usage
 =============